 Eventual adjustments of this dosage should be made on the basis of clinical efficacy, blood levels and the occurrence of undesirable side effects.
+The required dosage will differ to some extent between individuals and with the nature and severity of the disorder.
 Also see the "Special precautions for safe use in the target species" section.